area9innovation/fast/mini/readme.md

 	Source file in flow or other high level language
 	-> This file is read by Mini if changed
 	-> This is parsed by a Gringo parser for Flow
-	-> This results in a bunch of Forth commands to be evaluated in Mini -> This leads to commands that set definitions of ids in Mini -> Thus, we build the AST for the parsed program in the exp language -> These definitions are typed by the type inference and checker -> We run optimizations of the AST
+	-> This results in a bunch of Forth commands evaluated in Mini -> This leads to commands that set definitions of ids in Mini -> Thus, we build the AST for the parsed program in the exp language -> These definitions are typed by the type inference and checker in topological order -> We run optimizations of the AST
+	-> We lower the AST to BProgram for the backends
-	-> We generate code in the backend
+	-> We generate code in the backends
-	-> This is written as files, linked and processed for the final output
+	-> The result is written as files, linked and processed for the final output

 The key point is that we are incremental at the id level, so if there is no change in an id, even if we parse the file again, we do not have to redo all